Who else got this? Have you beaten it? What did you like and not like?

 Here is my entry of 3,000 words on Mario in 2017:

-From the start of the game I felt the base movement of Mario was unsatisfactory.
-The analog stick character movement alignment is a little slack, which is less preferable to the sturdy alignment of Super Mario 64 or tight alignment of Super Mario Sunshine.
+From the start of the game the base movement of Mario felt unsatisfactory.
+The analog stick's alignment with the character's movement is a little slack, which is less preferable to the sturdy alignment of Super Mario 64 or tight alignment of Super Mario Sunshine.
 Gone is the locked aerial control scheme of being able to shift Mario sideways after a jump; you can now revolve the direction Mario is facing.
-I wasn't jumping for joy when pulling off long jumps since (1): the long jump has poorer momentum, if any from 64's, and (2): the camera is innately pulled back that the force of it is diminished.
-All of that meant this would be another unengaging Mario title that couldn't match what came before Super Mario Galaxy movement-wise.
+I wasn't jumping for joy when pulling off long jumps since (1): the long jump has poorer momentum, if any from 64's, and (2): the camera is innately pulled back that the force felt from it is diminished.
+All of that meant this would be at its core another unengaging Mario title that couldn't match what came before Super Mario Galaxy movement-wise.

 You see the first world traveled to immediately shows off capture in the bad way: the non-platforming way.
 The first mission is to get a moon that's located by this massive chain-chomp.
 So you get to the chain-chomp and instead of fearing for your life running from it to avoid getting bowled over like in 64, you simply throw your cap to capture it.
 In Mario Kart: Double Dash if you got a chain-chomp item summoning (using) it would speedily drag your car forward in an uncontrollable manner while sending any kart in its path flying.
 In Odyssey getting a chain-chomp means solving a lock & key element of breaking a barrier containing a moon by pulling back on the control stick and releasing.
 That's it.
 Nothing to do with platforming.